minakamoto/pcshscr2023/docs/webapp/teachers/3rd.md

 Check the IP address of the PC you are working on and launch the backend API.

 First, check the IP address of the PC you are working on.
-There are several ways to check the IP address, including running commands in the control panel or terminal.
+There are several ways to check the IP address.
+For example, check the control panel or run commands in terminal.
 This time, when you start the mobile app development server (`npm run start`), your IP address (the `xxx.xxx.xxx.xxx.xxx.xxx` part of `Metro waiting on exp://xxx.xxx.xxx.xxx.8081`) should appear on the terminal as follows, please check it.

 ```sh